The 8 Week Functional Bodybuilding Hybrid Program

 Week 8

-This program is heavily based off of a previous article that looked at over 200 hypertrophy studies.
-In that article, we gave some estimates of daily muscle gain, and based off the particulars of this program you can expect somewhere in the range of 4-8% muscle mass increase.
+This program is heavily based off of a previous article that utilized a systematic review of over 200 hypertrophy studies.
+In that article, we gave some estimates of daily muscle gain.
+Based off the particulars of this program, you can expect somewhere in the range of 4-8% muscle mass increase.
+That’s more than a little bit!

 This type of cycle is great for the beginning half of a training year.
 You can then follow it up with something like this excellent strength program for functional athletes, which will help convert that muscle mass you’ve gained into functional strength.